View Mobile version

 The School awards European Credit Transfer and Accumulation System (ECTS) credits throughout its programs.
 30 ECTS credits at the Lucerne University of Applied Sciences and Arts correspond to 15 in North America and 60 in the UK.

 The decision regarding the crediting of work carried out rests with the student’s home university.
-The International Office of the Lucerne School of Information Technology helps students to compile the required documents.
+The International Office of the Lucerne School of Computer Science and Information Technology helps students to compile the required documents.

 The buddy program enables exchange students to establish contact with local students before and during their stay.
 The buddies' role is to prepare a warm welcome for the incoming students, provide them with useful advice about student life in Switzerland and help them to find their feet in Rotkreuz and Luzern.
 Every incoming student is assigned a buddy.
 As from the autumn semester 2019, the buddy program will be managed by ESN (Erasmus Student Network) Luzern.
 Incoming students receive details of their buddy a few weeks before the start of the semester.